pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"no-self-argument"+OR+"E0213")

 ### [E0236](#E0236) (invalid-slots-object)<a name="E0236"></a>
-Invalid object %r in __slots__, must contain only non empty strings Used when an invalid (non-string) object occurs in __slots__.
+Invalid object %r in __slots__, must contain only non empty strings.

+Used when an invalid (non-string) object occurs in __slots__.

 **:x: Incorrect code**